 In addition we have a major customer disclosure: one customer made up £2.235m of revenues and this number was decreased from £2.861m the previous year.
 Given the distribution the customer seems likely to be Grupo Bimbo from which there is a long-standing trade history.

-Something seems amiss: if the company has good products that are market leading, why has there been a struggle to sell more of them?
+Something seems amiss.
+If the company has good products that are market leading, why has there been a struggle to sell more of them?
 Getting supermarkets to use plastic that is environmentally responsible is knocking on an open door.
-While the product functions look great, the presumption must be that the technology surrounding them is not able to be patented and thus similar types of solution are available at other places.
+While the product functions look great, the presumption must be that the technology surrounding them is not able to be patented.
+Therefore similar types of solution are available at other places.
 A quick Google search confirms that other companies make biodegradable additives.

 The product suite looks mature: capex has slowed to virtually zero in the last couple of years.
-Perhaps that might be a position forced by cash, but in a world where the product is perhaps a commodity, maybe it isn’t worth it.
+Perhaps that might be a position forced by cash.
+In a world where the product is perhaps a commodity, maybe it isn’t worth it.
 There may also be difficulty in truly assessing quality of product.

-In common with a lot of other small companies I do believe this to be quite highly geared: wages and salaries make up a large part of the costs for now and should turnover increase massively this would feed into the bottom line.
+In common with a lot of other small companies I do believe this to be quite highly geared.
+Wages and salaries make up a large part of the costs for now.
+Should turnover increase massively this would feed into the bottom line.
 Trouble is, it seems like a hard slog on the results so far.

-This is not a disaster: the company seems to be just about treading water, although clearly the loss of the major customer may quickly make it unviable.
-On the flip side, it is operating in a market which seems likely to be heavily expanding and the house broker, unsurprisingly, seems bullish on the future prospects.
+This is not a disaster: the company seems to be just about treading water.
+Clearly the loss of the major customer may quickly make it unviable.
+On the flip side, it is operating in a market which seems likely to be heavily expanding.
+The house broker, unsurprisingly, seems bullish on the future prospects.
 For me the track record of little to no profits puts me off.
 2/5.